Chinese Input Methods

 The m17n input methods are included in the Ubuntu 10.04 install but were dropped from Ubuntu 10.10.
 If you do a clean install of 10.10 or later and still want any of those relatively simple keyboards - like pinyin (m17n), a nifty little Pinyin-with-tonemarks phonetics IME, or the bopomofo (m17n) Zhuyin phonetics IME - all you need to do is grab m17n again, as I explain in my FAQ on reinstalling ibus-m17n.

 For Cantonese input methods, use Synaptic to search for ibus-table-cantonese, ibus-table-jyutping, or scim-tables-zh.
-I have never tried those.
+You may also want to try the CAP IME , which may be more accurate due to the use of the statistical language model, and offers both Jyutping and Sydney Lau input.
+I have never tried any of those.
 You can also use CantoInput, which is a free Java app I have reviewed in my survey of third-party apps.
 As I mention on the fonts page, Ubuntu does include HKCS fonts.

 SCIM Chinese Input Methods: